-Most of S. latissima´s kelp forests along the inner and sheltered parts of the Norwegian Skagerrak and parts of the south-western coast of Norway have been replaced by communities of opportunistic and ephemeral filamentous algae, resulting in a much lower species richness and abundance (Christie et al. 2009).
+Most of the S. latissima kelp forests along the inner and sheltered parts of the Norwegian Skagerrak and parts of the south-western coast of Norway have been replaced by communities of opportunistic and ephemeral filamentous algae, resulting in a much lower species richness and abundance (Christie et al. 2009).
 A reduction in the distribution of this species has also been observed in Sweden, Denmark (Moy et al. 2008) and Germany (Pehlke and Bartsch 2008).
 Reasons for these dramatic changes have not been unequivocally identified, even though increased sea temperature, and concentrations of nutrients and particles are probably important factors (Moy and Christie 2009) but increased sedimentation and fouling has also been discussed to hinder recovery (Andersen et al. 2013).
 Also, a reduction in animal grazing on the filamentous algae competing with S. latissima, have been suggested as an important driver of the distribution of this species (e.g. Rueness and Fredriksen 1991; Valiela et al. 1997; Schramm 1999; Schiel et al. 2006; Moy and Stålnacke 2007; Moksnes et al. 2008).

 In the North and Baltic Sea data for L. digitata show a reduction in abundance and depth occurrence.
 The reasons for this reduction are unknown but may be a consequence of competition between species, namely caused by the expansion of L. hyperborea.
 Recently it was shown that the reproductive output of the infralittoral population of L. digitata was affected, even under normal summer conditions, and that this upper population may become eradicated intermittently after warm summers (Bartsch et al. 2013).
 In the Baltic, where L. digitata reaches its salinity limits, the recorded changes might be due to hydrological reasons.